minc Language Reference

 }

 Exported functions are surfaced at the platform module boundary so an external host can call them — primarily for WASM, where each export-marked function appears in the module's exports section and is callable as instance.exports.frame_tick(...) from JavaScript.
-On native targets (PE / ELF executable / Mach-O) the keyword is currently a no-op; it parses uniformly so source code stays portable, and once shared-library output (.so / .dll / .dylib) lands on those targets the same marker will drive their symbol-table exports.
+On native targets (PE / ELF / Mach-O) the keyword is currently a no-op; it parses uniformly so source code stays portable across targets.

 Include